LUISG47/nosql-challenge/README.md

 Use NoSQL_setup_starter.ipynb for this section of the challenge.

 1. Import the data provided in the establishments.json file from your Terminal.
 Name the database uk_food and the collection establishments.
 Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.

+The text that should be inserted into terminal should be:

+**mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json**

+For this make sure that you are located in the **Resources** folder in which the file establishments.json is located

 2. Within your notebook, import the libraries you need: PyMongo and Pretty Print (pprint).
 3. Create an instance of the Mongo Client.
 4. Confirm that you created the database and loaded the data properly: